rbnuria/TASS-2018/README.md

 * tensorflow 1.9.0
 * numpy 1.14.5
 * scikit-learn 0.19.1
-* Word embeddings: You have to use ...
+* Word embeddings: You have to use Spanish Billion Word Corpus and Embeddings: http://crscardellino.github.io/SBWCE/

 ## Installation